-On this day, Parramatta loses its high-profile jersey sponsor, Katie Page breaks through the glass ceiling at the NR and Will Chambers returns to the Storm from rugby union.
+On this day, Parramatta loses its high-profile jersey sponsor, Katie Page breaks through the glass ceiling at the NRL and Will Chambers returns to the Storm from rugby union.

 Despite a long and successful association with the Parramatta Eels, major sponsors James Hardie & Co announce they will withdraw their support for the club for the coming season.